almunnings/drupal-vue-graphql/README.md

-# Drupal Vue 3, GenQL GraphQL, Pinia, Vite, Typescript
+# Headless Drupal Vue 3, GenQL GraphQL, Pinia, Vite, Typescript

 Combine all the things together to get a great development experience.